Asset Protection in a Florida Divorce

 Marital property includes all assets and debts acquired during the marriage by either spouse, regardless of whose name appears on the title.
 Income earned during the marriage, real estate purchased with marital funds, business value created during the marriage, and retirement contributions made during the marriage are all marital.

-Dissipation Claims and Asset Movements During Divorce
+Dissipation Claims and Asset Movements

 When Asset Protection Planning Crosses the Line

 The line is clearest at the extremes.
 A business owner who established an irrevocable trust five years before any marital problems arose, funded it with separate property, and maintained it for estate planning purposes faces minimal divorce risk.
-A spouse who moves $500,000 into an offshore account the week after being served with divorce papers will face dissipation claims, potential contempt, and judicial sanctions.
+A spouse who moves $500,000 into an offshore account the week after being served with divorce papers will face dissipation claims, contempt, and judicial sanctions.

 Between these extremes, courts examine timing, intent, and whether the transferred assets were marital or nonmarital.
 Transfers of nonmarital property to a trust or LLC are generally permissible because nonmarital property is not subject to equitable distribution.
-Transfers of marital property to structures that remove the other spouse’s access are presumed to be dissipation absent a legitimate non-divorce purpose.
+Transfers of marital property into structures that remove the other spouse’s access are presumed to be dissipation absent a legitimate non-divorce purpose.

-How Specific Asset Protection Structures Interact with Divorce
+How Specific Structures Interact with Divorce

 Prenuptial and Postnuptial Agreements